-So we put the call out across New Zealand for a saxophonist to record some saxy music to get endangered kākāpō in the mood to breed.
+So, we put the call out across New Zealand for a saxophonist to record some saxy music to get the kākāpō in the mood to breed.

-You can watch how it all turned out above, or show your support by donating to Kākāpō Recovery or downloading the song for free below.
+Check out how Piers’ soulful serenade played out in the video below, or show your support by donating to the Kākāpō Recovery Programme.
+You can also download the song for free below.

 The Kākāpō Recovery Programme is a world class conservation effort that has been in place since 1990, working to bring kākāpō back from the brink of extinction from a low of just 50 birds in 1995.